mronemous/ghost-theme-techno/README.md

 A free boilerplate responsive theme for [Ghost](https://ghost.org) blogging platform.
 The theme is easy to setup for non-technical bloggers.
 It also includes components to better support technical blogs (hence the name Techno).
 The theme uses hot technologies that many developers are interested in.

 Techno was originally based on the work of Karlo Espiritu's Bastard theme.
-Thank you Karlo for your amazing start on this theme.
+Thank you Karlo for starting this theme.

-Here are the enhancments added to Bastard
+Here are the enhancements added to Bastard

 - General refactor and cleanup (opinionated)
 - [Disqus](http://disqus.com/)